• Skip to primary navigation

 • ½ teaspoon Kosher salt

-• 1 cup chopped pecans toasted for 8 minutes at 350° F
+• 1 cup (4 ounces) chopped pecans toasted

 Instructions

-• Set a heatproof bowl over a saucepan of simmering water.
-Put the chocolates and butter in the bowl and stir occasionally until the ingredients are just melted - you don't want them to get so hot that the butter separates.
-Remove the bowl from the pan of water.
+• Put the chocolates and butter in the top of a double boiler set over simmering water.
+Stir occasionally until the ingredients are just melted - you don't want them to get so hot that the butter separates.
+Remove the top of the double boiler.

-• Scrape the batter into the pan and smooth the top with the spatula.
+• Scrape the batter into the prepared pan and smooth the top with the spatula.

-• Bake the brownies for 30 to 33 minutes, or until the top is dull and a thin knife inserted into the center comes out clean.
+• Bake the brownies in a preheated 325°F oven for 30 to 33 minutes, or until the top is dull and a thin knife inserted into the center comes out clean.
 Transfer the pan to a rack and cool the brownies to room temperature.

-• When the brownies are completely cool, turn out onto a rack, peel away the parchment paper, and invert onto a cutting board.
-Cut into 16 squares, each a scant 2-inches on a side.
+• When the brownies are completely cool, turn out onto a rack, peel away the parchment paper, and invert them onto a cutting board.
+Cut into 16 squares, each about 2 inches.
 Serve at either room temperature or slightly chilled.
-Yield: 16 brownies
+Yield: 16 brownies.

 Nutrition